 Aviation Electronics Course Work

 The program is designed to prepare you for FCC certification tests.
 Labs and equipment used in the program have been selected from companies that set the standards in their field, including HP, Honeywell, Collins, King, Pace, IFR, Aspen, Dynon, and Barfield.
 To teach fundamentals, the program uses electronic trainers from BK Precision, Lab-Volt, Snap-On, Tektronix, Garmin, Michel, and Linaire.

-Spartan’s career-focused education helps you develop the technical skills employers seek.
+Spartan’s education helps you develop the technical skills you need.
 Aircraft are highly complex machines, and they must function safely.
 Avionics technicians work with avionics electronics systems, which are instruments and computers that control engine, flight and other primary functions including aircraft navigation and radio communications.
 These systems are now an integral part of aircraft design and have had a huge influence on aircraft capability.

 Graduates of the Spartan College Aviation Electronics Technology program will master essential avionics concepts in courses such as: